 Day 2: Summit Bid and back to Base Camp

 Day 3: Descend to Cars

-The thee day trip could take place on one of the following route:
+The three day trip could take place on one of the following routes:

 Easton Glacier – defined by gentle rising slopes and large expansive glaciers the Easton Glacier is one of the most moderate of all glacier routes in the range, making it an excellent choice for those new to glacier travel.
 All these factors that make it so appealing, also provide the climber with significant challenges.
 The climber will see and navigate their way around large crevasse features as large as Mt.
 Rainer or any other big mountain.
 This route also takes the climber by the Sherman Creator, a large steam vent.